mattogodoy/open-rally-computer/docs/manual/manual_english.md

 ## Introduction

 This is the user manual for the **Baja Pro v4**.
 Here you will find everything you need to install and get the most out of your new Baja.
-If you have any suggestion for improvement to this manual, do not hesitate to write to baja@matto.io
+If you have any suggestion for improvement to this manual, do not hesitate to reach us at <https://github.com/mattogodoy/open-rally-computer/>

 ## Installation